Space Situational Awareness

 Research and Development

-The accuracy of orbit propagation is critical to determining the utility of tracking data for safety tasks, such as collision avoidance.
+Orbit propagation accuracy is critical to determining the utility of tracking data for safety tasks, such as collision avoidance.
 At the request of the government, Aerospace extensively modified the orbit models inside the SGP4 propagator.
 These modifications provide one to two orders of magnitude improvement in accuracy as well as extending the model’s applicability to cislunar space.

-We believe that active identification of satellites and their locations will be critical for effective STM.
-For several years Aerospace has been researching independent GPS-based active transponders and has been drastically reducing their required size, weight, and power.
+Aerospace has long researched independent GPS-based active transponders and has been drastically reducing their required size, weight, and power.
 In addition, we are actively working with the Combined Space Operations Center (CSpOC) to incorporate this type of data into the space surveillance catalog.

 Policy and Strategy

 Space situational awareness depends on the collection and interpretation of data.
 There are a number of issues associated with collecting data from the range of available sources including government, commercial and international sensors.
 Standard methods and formats of data transfer must be developed and agree upon.
-The Space Safety Institute, utilizing Aerospace’s experience, is helping develop the common understanding and language needed for effective space situational awareness.
+SSI is helping develop the common understanding and language needed for effective space situational awareness.

 Contact the Space Safety Institute Today